The hike to Manido Falls is an easy way to see waterfalls in the Porcupine Mountains!

-And Manido Falls is one of the Presque Isle River waterfalls!
+And Manido Falls is one of the Porcupine Mountains waterfalls along the Presque Isle River!

 There are a couple of viewpoints where you can see Manido Falls as you are walking along the main river trail.

 This will allow you to see the waterfalls from different angles.

 You’ll be able to see the waterfalls from above, along with the river that feeds the falls.

 You’ll also be able to see the waterfalls from the base level, straight on.

 In both cases, you can notice the different rock formations that the water flows over, and it’s quite the view!

 More pictures from the hiking trail below, but first…

 Basics about the trail to Manido Falls